zachinjapan/zachinjapan/README.md

 # Konichiwa.  👋 !
 I'm Zach.

-I'm an American fluent in Japanese who is working towards becoming a front-end web engineer in Japan.
+I'm an American fluent in Japanese who is working towards becoming a front-end web developer in Japan.

 ## Skills and Experience: